-I’m all for traditions, but I’ve never been one to follow them blindly (especially when they were invented as a way to make money), I certainly have no intention of doing something because some bridal magazine tells me I need to, and I think it is lame that I may have to pay twice the price for something just because I will need it on my wedding day as opposed to any other day.
-These things incense me.
+I’m all for traditions, but I’ve never been one to follow them blindly (especially when they were invented as a way to make money), and I really have no intention of doing something because a bridal magazine tells me it’s required.
+Also, I think it is lame that I may have to pay twice the price for something just because I will need it on my wedding day as opposed to any other day.

 I will happily choose to rank as below average in this category of life.
-I’ve spent too many years getting myself into and out of debt, learning how to save, and making a financial plan for my life and somehow spending half of my annual salary on a party just seems to be taking a hit off the crazy bong!
+I’ve spent too many years getting myself into and out of debt, learning how to save, and making a financial plan for my life to someone spend half of my annual salary on a party.
+That just seems like taking a hit off the crazy bong!

 BUT, HOLLY, IT’S A ONCE IN A LIFETIME EVENT.